scorelab/tensormap/tensormap-server/README.md

 * Don't forget to commit the generated migration scripts to code.

 ## Testing
 For the backend, `PyTest` is used for testing.
 Sample unit tests and configurations are added inside the `tests` directory.
 For database tests make sure to create a mock database and add a sample datafile using `db_session` and `add_sample_file` fixtures in `conftest.py`.
+To run backend tests simply run `pytest .` in the terminal.